VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Peugeot 208 offers slight more room – 352 L compared to 350 L. That’s a difference of about 2 L.
+Looking at boot space, the Peugeot 208 offers barely more boot space – 352 L compared to 350 L. That’s a difference of about 2 L.

-When it comes to payload, Mercedes A-Class somewhat takes the win – 485 kg compared to 430 kg.
+When it comes to payload, the Mercedes A Class carries slightly more – 485 kg compared to 430 kg.
 That’s a difference of about 55 kg.

 The Mercedes A‑Class arrives as a compact charmer that dresses premium materials and a cockpit full of screens in a tidy, city-friendly package, delivering surprising agility and poise.
 For buyers who want a luxury badge, clever tech and a car that's equally happy in tight streets or on a spirited country run, the A‑Class offers a grown-up feel with a cheeky streak.